rstudio/keras3/docs/dev/reference/op_segment_min.md

 - segment_ids:

-  Tensor containing 1-based segment indices.
-Its leading dimensions must match the corresponding dimensions of `data`.
+  An N-D tensor containing 1-based segment indices for elements in `data`.
+Its dimensions must match the corresponding leading dimensions of `data`.

 - num_segments:

   Optional total number of segments.
-When `NULL`, it is inferred from `segment_ids`.
+When `NULL`, it is inferred from the maximum value in `segment_ids`.

 - sorted:

   Whether `segment_ids` is sorted.
+Defaults to `FALSE`.

 ## Value